invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Installation.rst

 Install the Powershell module Microsoft.Graph for the Graph API functionalities:
 ::

-   Install-module -name Microsoft.Graph
+   Install-Module -name Microsoft.Graph

 Install the Powershell module ExchangeOnlineManagement for the Microsoft 365 functionalities:
 ::

-   Install-module -name ExchangeOnlineManagement
+   Install-Module -name ExchangeOnlineManagement

 Install the Powershell module Az for the Azure Activity log functionality:
 ::

-   Install-module -name Az
+   Install-Module -name Az

 Install the Powershell module AzureADPreview for the Entra ID functionalities:
 ::